BrunoAl/4-hours-challenge-trello-clone/README.md

       drag-and-drop).
 - [x] Do make sure the available interactions are intuitive.
 In other words, we will be considering usability.
 - [x] Some kind of persistency(LocalStorage or SessionStorage) is encouraged, though not required.

+### What would I do if I had more time:

+- Keyboard accessibility.
+- Better styling.

+### Note for the reviews

+- I left code comments to help to review.